-All documents submitted as a part of the YRG Tribal Youth Diversion Grant Program proposal are public documents and may be subject to a request pursuant to the California Public Records Act.
+All documents submitted as a part of the 2019 Tribal Youth Diversion Grant application are public documents and may be subject to a request pursuant to the California Public Records Act.
 The BSCC cannot ensure the confidentiality of any information submitted in or with this proposal.
 (Gov. Code, §§ 6250 et seq.)
 Proposal Abstract